Chart Color Schemes

 Health performance in Gunnedah is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Gunnedah faces significant health challenges, with notable prevalence of common health conditions across both younger and older age cohorts.
-The rate of private health cover is approximately 54% of the total population (~5,418 people), compared to 50.0% across Rest of NSW.
+Gunnedah faces significant health challenges with notable prevalence of common health conditions across both younger and older age cohorts.
+The rate of private health cover is approximately 54% of the total population (around 5,418 people), compared to 50.0% in the Rest of NSW.

-The most common medical conditions are arthritis and asthma, impacting 9.1 and 9.1% of residents respectively.
-65.3% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of NSW.
-As of June 2021, 19.0% of residents are aged 65 and over (1,913 people).
+The most common medical conditions are arthritis and asthma, affecting 9.1% and 9.1% of residents respectively.
+About 65.3% of residents declared themselves completely clear of medical ailments, compared to 63.4% in the Rest of NSW.
+As of 2016 (the latest available data), 19.0% of residents are aged 65 and over (around 1,913 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health